mixmastermoosa/sql/results of analysis.md

 3. The 10 states with the highest test positivity rate (positive tests / tests performed) for tests performed in the last 30 days:<br>
 <a href="https://popsql.com/queries/-MZib7bt_7PH3vwmmdni/top-10-positive-cases-by-state-last-30-days-may-2-2021?access_token=64eb653924b1caa17e4bfc4bd3c71b87" target="_blank" rel="noopener noreferrer">Query for Question 3</a>

-<b>Analysis</b>:  Puerto Rico has a 1.4x higher % positivity rate than Michigan, which has the 2nd highest positivity rate in the table.
-However, Puerto Rico is 4x higher in COVID positivity when compared to New York, which has the 10th highest posivity rate in the table.
+<b>Analysis</b>:  Puerto Rico has the highest positivity rate in the table at 1.52%, 1.4x higher % test positivity rate than Michigan which holds the 2nd highest positivity rate in the table at .63%.
+More importantly, Puerto Rico is 4x higher in COVID positivity when compared to New York, which has the 10th highest posivity rate at .30%.